qudini/qudini-reactive/qudini-reactive-logging/README.md

 ### com.qudini.reactive.logging.Logged

-Annotate a type or a method with `@Logged` to make it logged when starting, and if an error occurs.
+Annotate a method with `@Logged` to make it logged when starting, and if an error occurs.

-Only public methods returning either a mono or a flux will be matched.

 Parameters will be logged too, but you can exclude them by annotating them with `@Logged.Exclude`.